-Reader Deals 11/19/15: Here are the deals, heads up, and requests you shared over the last 24 hours or so — Thanks!
+Reader deals 11/11/16: Here are some of the deals, heads up, and requests you shared recently — Thanks!
 How do you share your own deal?

 - Email Rachel: email@example.com.

 - Comment below, or on any post where it seems to fit.

 - Post on the Mashup Mom Facebook page or in the Hot Deals group.

 - From SPORTNFOOD: “Aldi had 8 oz. bricks of cream cheese for $0.89.”